-- 1. All submissions, except for the final proposal, and first draft of the research essay, are due at 12h00 on the specified date.
-Late submissions will result in marks being deducted from your final research essay mark, including the stages to which a mark is not directly allocated (see the Sociology Handbook for details). - 2.
-Each submission must be emailed to your supervisor and copied (cc'd) to Mrs Noluvuyo Sakata (noluvuyo.sakata@ru.ac.za).
-If you fail to email your work to Ms Sakata, it will not be recorded as submitted and you may face a penalty.
+- 1. All submissions, except the final proposal and first draft of the research essay as noted above, must be submitted by 12h00 on the due date.
+Late submissions will result in marks being deducted from your final research essay mark (see Sociology Handbook for details). - 2.
+Each submission must be emailed to your supervisor and copied to Mrs Noluvuyo Sakata (noluvuyo.sakata@ru.ac.za).
+If you fail to email your work to Mrs Sakata, it will not be recorded as having been submitted, and you may incur a penalty.
 The requirements for each stage of the research process are outlined below.
-You are therefore advised to consult this handout prior to the commencement of each stage. - 3.
-Supervisors will confirm regular group meetings which are compulsory. - 4.
-If you miss a meeting, with or without an LOA, you need to catch up the issues covered at the meeting.
-You must initially do so by asking fellow students and only contact your supervisor for points of clarification. - 5.
-If you miss a supervisor's meeting without an LOA, the HoD will be involved and the student will be allowed to present their case as well.
+You are, therefore, advised to consult this handbook prior to the commencement of each stage. - 3.
+Supervisors will call regular meetings, which are compulsory.